 A charming city on Sri Lanka’s west coast, just north of Colombo, take a walk through Negombo with a friendly and knowledgeable resident host.
 Spot Dutch colonial buildings and churches as you stroll through the enchanting old quarter, visit the bustling beachfront fish market or grace the picturesque paths of the Hamilton Canal.
 The Old Dutch Fort, dating back to 1678, houses a renowned cricket green, while the Angukuramilla Temple and its striking 6m-long Buddha lies just outside of the town centre.

 Have you been inspired to experience a luxury Sri Lanka escape including one or more of these unforgettable activities?
-Contact our Travel Specialists on 01244 355 600 for first-hand information or to book, or browse our Indian Ocean portfolio online today.
+Call our Travel Specialists for first-hand information or to book, or browse our Indian Ocean portfolio online today.